-In some instances, the cost difference between using removals to Portugal and doing it yourself might be negligible by the time you’ve factored in time, vehicle rental, fuel, crossing charges, and packaging costs.
-You also might find decent prices in places where there is more demand for international removal, for example, removals to the Algarve.
+In some instances, the cost difference between using removals to Portugal and doing it yourself might also be negligible by the time you have factored in time, vehicle rental, fuel, crossing charges, and packaging costs.
+You might also find that there are decent prices when it comes to relocating belongings to more popular destinations such as the Algarve.

 Relocating vehicles and pets

 In addition to furniture and belongings, you might want to relocate your beloved pet or car to your new home in Portugal.
 And if this is the case, you’ll naturally want to make sure that they arrive safely.